ElinaSamardjieva/MyTinyEnglishApp/README.md

 He also could take pictures of different things in his surrounding in addition to remember words with his own pictures that will be familiar for him in his own language.

-He also will be able to study his words when seeing them and tapping on them to see their translation in his own language.
+He also will be able to study his words when seeing them.
+When tapping on them to see their translation in his own language.

 ## Functionality